ajf8/mcomaster/INSTALL.md

 plugin.redis.db = 0
 ```

-  * On the system which will run mcomaster, you should already have a client
-setup which can mco ping and run actions.
+  * On the system which will run mcomaster, you should already have a client setup which can mco ping and run actions.
 Then configure the discovery agent, which will query the redis database for discovery data.

-  It has been renamed from Discovery to Redisdiscovery because of naming conflicts.
+  It has been renamed from Discovery to Redisdiscovery because of naming conflicts with the redis driver.

 ``` bash
 mcomaster$ cp mcollective/discovery/redisdiscovery.* /usr/libexec/mcollective/mcollective/discovery/
 ```

-  And add the following settings to the client.yml (make sure your redis database number is correct):
+  And add the following settings to the client.cfg.
+The setting names are the same as are used in server.cfg.
+You only need to do this in the client.yml on the host running mcomaster.
+The default "mc" discovery method which works by broadcasting to the broker should still work.

 ``` ruby
 plugin.redis.host = localhost